ngtw-j/kn-func-cs/README.md

 By default, kn func will use the http template.
 A different template such as cloudevents can be specified by using the --template flag.

 The http template is a basic web server that echoes the request body.
+Use Postman to send and receive raw body.
 The cloudevents template is copied from this [sample](https://github.com/knative/docs/tree/main/code-samples/serving/cloudevents/cloudevents-dotnet), modified to support net8.0.